syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 # Columns in Angular Grid Component

-In Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid, columns are the fundamental building blocks that display data from a data source.
+In Angular Data Grid, columns are the fundamental building blocks that display data from a data source.
 Each column maps to a specific field in the data source and is responsible for rendering values in the required format.
 For example, a dataset containing customer details such as "ID", "Name", "Email", and "Purchase Date" will present each field as an individual column in the Grid.

 A column definition commonly includes the following properties:
 - `field`: The [field](https://ej2.syncfusion.com/angular/documentation/api/grid/column#field) property establishes the connection between the dataset and the column by mapping a data source field to a grid column.
 This property is required for performing data operations between the Grid and the data source.